02_reseauChaleur

 Johanna Ayrault

-postdoctoral researcher at Centre de gestion scientifique at École des MINES Paristech
+Postdoctoral researcher at École des MINES Paristech

 Key takeaways